mocdaniel/dashing-icinga2/README.md

 ### Icinga 2 Dashboard

-The Icinga 2 dashboard is built on top of Dashing and uses the [Icinga 2 API](https://www.icinga.com/products/icinga-2/) to visualize what's going on with your monitoring.
+The Icinga 2 dashboard is built on top of Smashing and uses the [Icinga 2 API](https://www.icinga.com/products/icinga-2/) to visualize what's going on with your monitoring.
 It combines several popular widgets and provides development instructions for your own implementation.
 The dashboard also allows to embed the [Icinga Web 2](https://www.icinga.com/products/icinga-web-2/)